-Proposed projects that may affect the water surface elevation, outlet storage capability, shoreline or streambank, or be incompatible with existing or proposed land use around the lakes, streams, and wetlands in the Bassett Creek watershed shall be submitted to the BCWMC for review.
-The BCWMC will defer wetland issues in cases where the municipality acts as the local government unit (LGU) for administering the Wetland Conservation Act, unless BCWMC involvement is requested by the municipality.
-Lakes, Streams, and Wetlands requirements are included in Section 8.0.
+Proposed projects that may affect the water surface elevation, outlet storage capability, shoreline or streambank, or be incompatible with existing or proposed land use around the lakes, streams, and wetlands in the Bassett Creek watershed must be submitted to the BCWMC for review.
+The BCWMC will defer wetland issues in cases where the city acts as the local government unit (LGU) for administering the Wetland Conservation Act, unless BCWMC involvement is requested by the city.